Croissant: Culinary legends

 Stories of how the kipferl – sometimes confused with the croissant – was created are widespread and persistent culinary legends, going back to the 19th century.
 However, there are no contemporary sources for any of these stories, and an aristocratic writer, writing in 1799, does not mention the kipferl in a long and extensive list of breakfast foods.

 The legends include tales that it was invented in Europe to celebrate the defeat of the Umayyad forces by the Franks at the Battle of Tours in 732, with the shape representing the Islamic crescent; that it was invented in Buda; or, according to other sources, in Vienna in 1683 to celebrate the defeat of the Ottomans by Christian forces in the siege of the city, as a reference to the crescents on the Ottoman flags, when bakers staying up all night heard the tunneling operation and gave the alarm.

 The Islamic origin story seems to have originated with the 20th-century writer Alfred Gottschalk, who gave two versions:

-According to one of a group of similar legends, which vary only in detail, a baker of the 17th century, working through the night at a time when his city (either Vienna in 1683 or Budapest in 1686) was under siege by the Turks, heard faint underground rumbling sounds which, on investigation, proved to be caused by a Turkish attempt to invade the city by tunneling under the walls.
+According to one of a group of similar legends, which vary only in detail, a baker of the 17th century, working through the night at a time when his city (either Vienna in 1683 or Budapest in 1686) (Note: Alfred Gottschalk originally assumed that the Ottoman Turks were the offensive side during the Siege of Buda (1686) just as they were the offensive side during the Battle of Vienna (1683) three years earlier.
+In reality, Buda (present-day Budapest) was part of Ottoman Hungary at the start of the Great Turkish War and the Ottoman army was the defending side in Buda during the city's siege by the Holy League in 1686.
+The Ottomans dug tunnels for placing explosives underneath the city walls of Vienna in 1683, but they were the defending side within the city walls of Buda, which was the provincial capital of the Ottoman Eyalet of Budin between 1541 and 1686.
+Alfred Gottschalk later realized this mistake and corrected his narrative as "during the Siege of Vienna in 1683" in his book published in 1948.) was under siege by the Turks, heard faint underground rumbling sounds which, on investigation, proved to be caused by a Turkish attempt to invade the city by tunneling under the walls.
 The tunnel was blown up.
 The baker asked no reward other than the exclusive right to bake crescent-shaped pastries commemorating the incident, the crescent being the symbol of Islam.
 He was duly rewarded in this way, and the croissant was born.

 The story seems to owe its origin, or at least its wide diffusion, to Alfred Gottschalk, who wrote about the croissant for the first edition of the Larousse Gastronomique (1938) and there gave the legend in the 'Turkish attack on Budapest in 1686' version; but who subsequently, in his own book (1948) on the history of food, opted for the 'siege of Vienna in 1683' version.